A good way to create selections in Photoshop is to use “channel-based selections.”

 Unfortunately, most people limit themselves to the 3 RGB channels, not knowing that there are 7 others to choose from.

-You can duplicate the image you’re working on (Image > Duplicate), and in the duplicate image, change the color profile to CMYK (Image > Mode > CMYK) to get 4 different alpha channels.
-You can also convert the image to Lab colors to get 3 other different alpha channels.
+You can duplicate the image you’re working on (Image > Duplicate).
+Then change the color profile to CMYK (Image > Mode > CMYK) to get 4 different alpha channels (or Lab to get 3 others).

 Then go back to the original RGB image and choose Select > Load Selection and you will see the duplicate file along with the channel you created, select it and press OK to make your selection.